FridaWikell/greenthumb-backend/README.md

 ### User Stories

 A total of five epics and eight user stories were created.
-To view all epics and user stories for the backend are collected at a project board [here](https://github.com/users/FridaWikell/projects/7).
+To view all epics and user stories for the backend, they are collected at a project board [here](https://github.com/users/FridaWikell/projects/7).

 All user stories are labeled with must have, should have, could have or won't have, depending on prioritization according to MoSCoW prioritization.
 Each of all user stories are also labeled with a point.
 The point is an estimate in how long time it will take to finish the acceptance criterias in the user story.
 All acceptance criterias are presented in each user story at the project board.